Cancer Council Victoria Grants-in-Aid

 CIA will need to submit the application through the CCV Grants-in-Aid site and will receive a submission confirmation email.
 Please forward this to RIC (ric-medapps@unimelb.edu.au).

-7. Applicants invited to full application on Monday 5th September 2022
+7. Applicants invited to full application on Monday 4th September 2023

-Successful EOIs will be invited to full application stage on Monday 5th September 2022.
+Successful EOIs will be invited to full application stage on Monday 4th September 2023.
 Once informed of outcome, please notify RIC (ric-medapps@unimelb.edu.au).
 RIC will communicate full application instructions to applicants directly by email.

 Supporting documents

-• Department: Reserach, Innovation and Commercialisation
+• Department: Research, Innovation and Commercialisation

 Cancer Council Victoria (CCV) Documents/Links: